 Claudia Moodoonuthi was born in 1995 on Bentinck Island off the Queensland Gulf coastline.
 This exhibition presents recent paintings that incorporate woven elements alongside soft wrapped and hard-edged sculptures.
 The lines and textures of these works map the artist’s history and her homelands.

-As the great granddaughter of the late Kaiadilt senior law man, King Alfred, Claudia was raised by her great grandmother, ‘May May’ Moodoonuthi, and her Kaiadilt aunties, Mirdidingkingathi Juwarnda Sally Gabori and Netta Loogatha on the neighbouring Mornington Island, land of the Lardil people.
+As the great granddaughter of the late Kaiadilt senior law man, King Alfred, Claudia Moodoonuthi was raised by her great grandmother, ‘May May’ Moodoonuthi, and her Kaiadilt aunties, Mirdidingkingathi Juwarnda Sally Gabori and Netta Loogatha on the neighbouring Mornington Island, land of the Lardil people.
 Through regular trips to their country on Bentinck Island, the ‘old girls’ shared stories and taught her how to weave, fish and live sustainably in ‘sea country’.

 At age seven, Moodoonuthi moved to Aurukun on the western side of Cape York Peninsula, where she connected with family and learnt about Wik Mungkan lore and traditions.
-A scholarship allowed Moodoonuthi to attend school in Brisbane, where she first picked up a paintbrush.
+A scholarship allowed her to attend school in Brisbane, where she first picked up a paintbrush.

-This exhibition presents recent paintings that incorporate woven elements alongside soft wrapped and hard-edged sculptures.
-The lines and textures of these works map her history and her homelands.
+Moodoonuthi has a natural affinity for line, colour and pattern.
+She paints from her heart and her memory.
+Through her art Moodoonuthi pays homage to her people and culture.
 There is an element of liveliness and experimentation as Moodoonuthi subtly integrates small, idiosyncratic elements from her everyday life into her art.
-Candid photography and lighthearted videos provide a further insight into the artist’s personality and the disparate worlds she traverses.
+Candid photographs of family and friends and lighthearted videos in the exhibition provide a further insight into the artist’s personality and the disparate worlds she traverses.